Health checks

 Creating health checks

 Jitar provides an interface you have to implement in order to add a custom check to a service.
-Let's look at a simple database check example:
+Let's look at a simple example:

 import { HealthCheck } from 'jitar';